 8. Check into the Gainsborough Bath Spa across the road for an extended spa experience

-For a full review of my stay, you can read my article here.
+For a full review of my stay, you can read my article on the Gainsborough Hotel here

 Don’t leave Bath without taking the waters at Thermae Bath Spa!

 Bath has had a spa culture for centuries and the tradition of taking the waters is well and truly alive in the city today.